Sam12354/weather-app-v5-production/README.md

 Currently echoes the user's speech in an AI-generated voice

 Future enhancement: connect Voice Bot with the AI Chatbot for intelligent spoken conversations

+## 🔐 Voice Password (Experimental)

+The app includes a simple voice-based unlock feature.

+**🚀 How It Works**

+If the user says "unlock", the app redirects to a hidden route (/paypal) This route contains a demo PayPal button

+**⚠️ Notes**

+Requires microphone permissions
+The secret phrase is currently hardcoded as "unlock" This is a demo feature intended to showcase voice interaction, not secure authentication